 Currently, Jupiter's gravitational field influences numerous asteroids that have clustered into the regions preceding and following Jupiter in its orbit around the sun.
 These are known as the Trojan asteroids, after three large asteroids there, Agamemnon, Achilles and Hector, names drawn from the Iliad, Homer's epic about the Trojan War.

-Possibility of Life on the Planet Jupiter
+Possibility of life on Jupiter

 If one were to dive into Jupiter's atmosphere, one would discover it to grow warmer with depth, reaching room temperature, or 70 degrees F (21 degrees C), at an altitude where the atmospheric pressure is about 10 times as great as it is on Earth.
 Scientists have conjectured that if Jupiter has any form of life, it might dwell at this level, and would have to be airborne.
 However, researchers have found no evidence for life on Jupiter.

 RELATED: See our Solar System Planets overview, or our broader Solar System Facts overview, or learn more about each of the other planets: Mercury, Venus, Earth, Mars, Saturn, Uranus, Neptune and the demoted dwarf planet Pluto.